paolodelia99/computational-linear-algebra-js/README.md

 # Computational Linear Algebra

-Js library for Linear algebra
+Computational Linear algebra is an extensive Javascript library for linear algebra.

 ## Features